 Russell Westbrook has shot 43.3% from the field these previous three seasons, or 0.1% lower than his career shooting average if we want to really put things in context, and 38.4% in the playoffs during this same stretch of time.
 He’s averaged a triple-double in all three of those seasons, and yet, hasn’t played more than six games in the postseason in that time; consistently finding himself eliminated in the First Round.
 He was the Thunder’s first ever draft pick since their relocation from Seattle, and they’ve held onto him ever since; losing both James Harden and Kevin Durant in the process.
 Those losses signaled the end of whatever potential dynasty the franchise had, while Westbrook’s triple-double chasing has signified a change in the franchise’s culture.

 Westbrook’s 42 triple-doubles in his MVP-winning 2016-17 season are an NBA record, and he’s earned himself 101 triple-doubles in the regular season the past three seasons; a majority of his 138 total career triple-doubles.
 This, of course, is a stark contrast from the eight he recorded during his first six seasons, but when Kevin Durant went down with that Jones Fracture that sidelined him for a majority of the 2014-15 season, the contending Thunder were forced to let Westbrook run the show with impunity, and he got a taste of the triple-double bug.
-The team was unsuccessful in reaching the playoffs without Durant, who was just one season removed from winning his sole MVP award, but his return did little to mitigate Westbrook’s newfound domineering role in the offense.
-He followed up his sensational streak of triple-doubles from the previous season by collecting seven more triple-doubles; 18.
+The team was unsuccessful in reaching the playoffs without Durant, who was just one season removed from winning his sole MVP award, but his return did little to mitigate Westbrook’s newfound domineering role in the offense, as Westbrook followed up his sensational streak of triple-doubles from the previous season by collecting seven more triple-doubles; 18.
 This means 29 of his triple-doubles came in these two seasons prior to Durant’s departure, forcing me to believe Durant not only realized everything else everyone has already commented on about the Thunder franchise and Westbrook’s inability to make his teammates better, but that this “walking triple-double” hype was looming on the horizon, and he needed to get out before it threatened his chances at a title.

 Looking back, it’s comical to see Westbrook ranked so highly amongst analysts, journalists, and publications1 alike, especially when many of these same people accurately pointed out the flaws in his game that persist to this day.
 His athleticism put pressure on opposing defenses, opening up easy dump-off passes to the Thunders’ bigs, but he also made poor decisions with the ball, took far too many shots to justify, since the consistent complaint was that he took away scoring chances from Durant, and didn’t always give the defensive effort necessary to make crucial stops.
 Chris Palmer was fired from ESPN2 just four months after making a tweet claiming that Dwight Howard would “100% re-sign with the Lakers” even though everyone on the planet knew he wasn’t, so it’s impossible for me to find the original tweet for another ridiculous take, but it still leaves me with this archaic quote tweet3 from a more knowledgable fan.

 I do think his opinion is an exaggeration of Westbrook’s shot selection and poor decision-making, as he is talented enough to lead a team to a sub-50 win season and a playoff berth, and in reality, there aren’t many players who can say the same.
-By that criteria alone, Westbrook certainly should be a top five player in the NBA, but as we all know, that just isn’t the case.
-Top 10 is arguable, but it speaks to the depth of talent in the league right now when someone who was viewed as one of the five best players in the NBA just seven seasons ago at the ripe age of 25 is now plummeting down that same list, and those flaws that many tried to argue as being one of the Thunder’s strengths4 are now being placed under a microscope by fans and analysts alike.
+By that criteria alone, Westbrook certainly should be a top-five player in the NBA, but as we all know, that just isn’t the case.
+Top-10 is arguable, but it speaks to the depth of talent in the league right now when someone who was viewed as one of the five best players in the NBA just seven seasons ago at the ripe age of 25 is now plummeting down that same list, and those flaws that many tried to argue as being one of the Thunder’s strengths4 are now being placed under a microscope by fans and analysts alike.

 This borderline opinion piece5 paints a picture of ineptitude exuding from Westbrook that would force non-sports fans to take notice, but considering Westbrook was competing in the Finals during the publication of this piece, and Ty Lawson currently plays in China, I think it’s safe to say this man owes Westbrook an apology.
 The tweet from above came nine months after this article, so there was already a growing anti-Westbrook sentiment amongst a minority of NBA fans, but as the majority has come to learn, there are definitely flaws in Westbrook’s game that can no longer be overlooked.
 It would be years before his stat-padding became an issue, but even during this time period, there is one criticism that still persists and should have been rectified long ago.